Friday, 30 July 2021

 These tweaks have a tidying effect on the film, stressing a hive-like sterility already present in the work.
 The added vertical and horizontal expanse is similar to that seen in the white-out corridors of The Empire Strikes Back's Cloud City or the Kamino clone farm that Obi-Wan investigates in Episode II.
 Lucas making the connective tissue between THX 1138 and Attack of the Clones - two films produced more than 30 years apart - explicit.
 Both films are premised on the unnerving horror of a human battery farm.
 A callous, unnatural, kind of reproduction presided over, in both instances, by tranquil beings completely disconnected from the shock experienced by a human witnessing the slavery of his race perpetuated on an industrial scale.
 THX 1138 explores a perspective that none of the Star Wars prequels (or sequels for that matter) seem interested in pursuing - that of a person with skin in the game.
 THX is the product, a genetically engineered person slowly finding their way out of a chemically maintained fog.
 The film traverses this shock of self-determination, examining how THX's struggling psyche copes with an avalanche of new information, before locking this now enlightened cog into a jet-powered car chase.

-Wednesday 14 July 2021
+Wednesday, 14 July 2021

 Le Samouraï

-Le Samouraï is the crime film as a series of exacting tasks, each performed - as befits the piece's title -in a methodical, almost ritualistic, fashion.
+Le Samouraï is the crime film as a series of exacting tasks, each performed - as befits the piece's title - in a methodical, almost ritualistic, fashion.
 Jean-Pierre Melville's film rejects spontaneity; its central character, Alain Delon's Jef Costello, performs contract executions slowly and conspicuously, preferring to weave dead ends and red herrings into the counter-narrative he provides to authorities rather than, simply, disguise his offence.
 Paid to shoot holes through a night club owner (for reasons unknown), Costello dresses up in his own idea of ceremonial armour - a sandy trench coat, grey fedora, white gloves and a revolver pistol - then zips around town, establishing a lengthy alibi that ends up providing little protection for the assailed hitman.
 Once inside the startlingly over-lit jazz club, Jef darts about, perhaps to establish a non-descript figure in the minds of witnesses, or perhaps because Costello isn't quite as cool as his clothing.

-Rounded up for an identity parade hundreds deep (many of whom are carrying their own illegal firearms), Jef arouses a city-wide surveillance level suspicion in François Périer's police superintendent, despite being almost unanimously dismissed by the night club witnesses.
+Rounded up for an identity parade hundreds deep (many of whom are carrying their own illegal firearms), Jef arouses a city-wide surveillance-level suspicion in François Périer's police superintendent, despite being almost unanimously dismissed by the night club witnesses.
 In this way, Melville's film very openly works against a realistic progression of events.
 This narrative is built to entertain, our enjoyment drawn out of watching how Delon's emotionally inert button man responds to sabotage, both large and small.
 In deference to the cod Bushido poem presented during the film's opening credits, Jef proceeds as if he is dead.
 His personal desires and interior perspective are almost completely sunken into the mechanical villainy he is paid to perform.
 Jef's apartment is sooty and functional, an impersonal space that provides Costello a venue to brood and issue voluminous clouds of smoke for a chirping, appreciative bullfinch.
-The Paris outside this room is similarly dour: a concrete and glass modernism, paved over the usual tourist traps.
+The Paris outside this room is similarly dour: a concrete and glass modernism has been paved over the usual tourist traps.
 This is a French capitol that terminates into a maze of underground train tracks and inner city dead ends; secret rooms and installations in which cops and criminals ply their laborious, painstaking trade.

 Screwjob 2 by Jimmy Giegerich

-Monday 12 July 2021
+Monday, 12 July 2021

 Black Widow